United Church in Papua New Guinea and Solomon Islands

-Since 1996, there is a United Church in Papua New Guinea and a separate United Church in Solomon Islands.
+It was created in 1968 and ran until 1996 when a separate United Church in Solomon Islands was formed; the denomination is now known as The United Church in Papua New Guinea.

+In 2026, the church has 600,000 members across 2700 congregations.

 History

 Village United Church choir in a choral competition in Siwai, Bougainville, 1978.

 United Church in a West Solomons village with a monument bearing bones from the people's cannibalism past.

 Female minister of the United Church in a south Bougainvillean village.